spatialos/gdk-for-unity/docs/get-started.md

 <img src="{{assetRoot}}assets/overview-page-worker-flags.png" style="margin: 0 auto; display: block;" />

-Modify the `fps_fake_clients_per_coordinator` flag value from 0 to 10 and hit save:
+Modify the `fps_simulated_players_per_coordinator` flag value from 0 to 10 and hit save:

 <img src="{{assetRoot}}assets/worker-flags-modification.png" style="margin: 0 auto; display: block;" />

-What this will do is start up 10 simulated player clients per Fake Client Coordinator worker (of which there are 20 running in the deployment), and they will connect in every 2 seconds (dictated by the `fps_fake_client_creation_interval` flag).
+What this will do is start up 10 simulated player clients per Simulated Player Coordinator worker (of which there are 20 running in the deployment), and they will connect in every 2 seconds (dictated by the `fps_simulated_players_creation_interval` flag).

+<%(Callout type="warn" message="If you exceed 10 `fps_simulated_players_per_coordinator` you may experience deployment instability.")%>

 Back in the game, you will soon see the new simulated player clients running.
 Try to find them before they find you…